dstore-dbap/LumberMill/README.rst

 -  Cache, use cache to store and retrieve values, e.g. to store the result of the XPathParser modul.
 -  SimpleStats, simple statistic module just for event rates etc.
--  Statistics, more versatile.
-Configurable fields for collecting statistic data.
+-  Metrics, Configurable fields for different metric data.
 -  Tarpit, slows event propagation down - for testing.
 -  Throttle, throttle event count over a given time period.